codesonzh/binance-ninja/README.md

-Donations are the only mechanism of getting something in return for investing my spare time developing PoloNinja.
+Donations are the only mechanism of getting something in return for investing my spare time developing Binance Ninja.
 Your contribution, however small, is a clear message of support and acceptance.

 Thanks for supporting development of Binance™ Ninja!